stanford-ssi/sapling/README.md

 [sapling-avionics](https://github.com/stanford-ssi/sapling-avionics)

-[sapling-software](https://github.com/stanford-ssi/sapling-software) - flight, groundstation, and test software
+[sapling-software](https://github.com/stanford-ssi/sapling-software) - flight, groundstation, and test software (NOTE: this repo is private and under maintenance!
+You may be unable to access it but please reach out if you would like support with satellite software beyond our wiki and the PyCubed documentation)

 [sapling-test](https://github.com/stanford-ssi/sapling-test) - test data and reports